Robert-Jung/travelzon/README.md

 # travelzon
-A website where shoppers can buy online
+A website for people who want to buy a destination package.